Patrick-Ric/kokoro-tts-gui/README.md

    - Select an input text file and specify the number of parts and a split word/tag (e.g., `[voice=custom_mix]`).
    - Click "Split Text File" to create split files.
    - Use "Load Split Files to TTS" to transfer them to the TTS tab by selecting the first split part with the ending _001.txt.
 All split parts are then read in by the GUI und processing and the work is started immediately.
-   - Note:For very long texts such as audio books, this offers the option of splitting a long document into many smaller ones, so that if an error is detected later in the text or audio, only this section of the text needs to be corrected and recalculated instead of the entire audio book.
+   - Note: For very long texts such as audio books, this offers the option of splitting a long document into many smaller ones, so that if an error is detected later in the text or audio, only this section of the text needs to be corrected and recalculated instead of the entire audio book.

 2. **TTS Processing**:
    - In the "TTS Processing" tab, select an input text file or load split files.
    - Specify an output WAV file, pause duration, speed, and voice weights.
    - Click "Add Task" to queue the task.
    - Monitor progress in the process table, where you can pause, cancel, restart, or delete tasks.
+   - Note: Within the text file you can use control commands such as `[voice=custom_mix]`
+    `[voice=af_heart]`
+    `[pause=1.2]`
+    always at the beginning and alone in a line.

 3. **Configuration**:
    - Save your settings with "Save Configuration" for reuse.